-In this lesson we will teach vocabulary related to humour, how humour can be used in stories, and how we make nouns and verbs into adjectives using suffixes.
-With jokes and activities to keep students (and teachers) interested.
+In this ESL lesson we will teach vocabulary related to humour, how humour can be used in stories, and how we make nouns and verbs into adjectives using suffixes.
+There are various jokes and activities to keep students (and teachers) interested.

 The lesson starts with the world’s funniest joke and examples of how laughter is written in different languages.
 After that, the student’s task is to brainstorm as many synonyms of the word ‘funny’ as possible.